RdeLange/nomie-plugin-api/README.md

 in order to do so you need to provide the following information:

 * the domain of the server your previous key was acquired from
-* your previous api key
+* your previous API key
 * your previous private key

 Only the combination of above information will enable a restore, so please make sure to keep these details after you have been provided with an api key.

 ## Sending Data to the Api

-Preferably you wil host your own Nomie Api Server (and as such have your own url), but for convenience I have made a server available which I will support on best effort only.
+Preferably you wil host your own Nomie API Server (and as such have your own url), but for convenience I have made a server available which I will support on best effort only.

 * **URL** :[https://api.dailynomie.com/log](https://api.dailynomie.com/log)
 * **METHOD** : POST